Krasy8/notion-reminders/README.md

 4. Ensure you're in a graphical session (not SSH or TTY)
 5. Check if notification daemon is running: `ps aux | grep mako` (or dunst)

-### Notifications appear but clicking doesn't work
+### Notifications appear but right-clicking doesn't open Notion
-- Check mako configuration includes the click action
+- Check mako configuration includes `on-button-right` action
 - For Omarchy: verify `omarchy-launch-webapp` is available
-- For others: configure your notification daemon's click action
+- For others: configure your notification daemon's right-click action
 - Reload notification daemon: `makoctl reload` or restart it

 ### Service fails at boot